 PatSnap covers all the many different legal statuses/events, which you can also use to refine your search and make sure you see the data you are looking for.

 Simple Legal Status

-In PatSnap, when using the Advanced search, you are able to search by simple legal status.
+In PatSnap, when using the Field search, you are able to search by simple legal status.
 To do this, type SIMPLE_LEGAL_STATUS: followed by one of the numbers in the list given below, where the simple legal status corresponding to these numbers and an explanation of each simple legal status is given.

 |No.||Simple Legal Status||Explanation|

 |2||Pending||The application is published or under examination prior to the patent being issued or the application abandoned.|

 |Deadline for entering the national phase of the designated countries has been exceeded.|